 Being more active.
 Get at least 150 minutes a week of exercise or physical activity.
 Don’t let more than 2 days go by without being active.
 When sitting for long periods of time, get up for light activity every 30 minutes.

 Meal planning.
-You will need to eat foods that don’t cause your blood sugar to rise too quickly.
-Your healthcare provider will give you resources about what foods to plan your meals around.
+You will need to eat foods that don’t cause your blood sugar to rise too fast.
+Your healthcare provider will help you get started with a personal nutrition program.

 Weight loss.
 Losing just 5% to 7% of your body weight can help.
+Losing 10% or more of your weight and keeping it off gives you even greater benefits.
+Your type 2 diabetes may go into remission.
 Talk with your healthcare provider about ways to help you lose weight.

 Taking insulin.
 If oral medicines don’t work well for you, you may need to inject insulin into your body.